How to afford the switch to a STEM career

 - National Action Council for Minorities in Engineering Scholarships

 Find other ways to pay

-If you’ve maximized your financial aid and scholarship opportunities and still need funding, consider a side hustle or an extra job while you’re going to school.
+If you’ve maximized your financial aid and scholarship opportunities and still need funding, consider a side hustle or an extra job while going to school.
 You could also keep your current day job and opt to be a part-time student rather than a full-time one.
 This will lessen the cost per semester while allowing you to keep your salary.